Introduction

 Key climate factors in The Woodlands

-- High humidity most of the year
+- High humidity for much of the year

 - Frequent rainfall and storm systems